Nohac/redux-swagger-client/README.md

 Swagger middleware for redux

 ## About
-This is an attempt to add asyncronus swagger api calls to redux.
+This is an attempt to add asynchronous swagger api calls to redux.
 It works by dispatching an action that includes the field `swagger` that takes a function and passes the swagger client element to that function.
 If the swagger spec has not yet been parsed, the action will get queued.

 ## Installation
 note: This module requires [redux-thunk](https://github.com/gaearon/redux-thunk)